TheStarport/KnowledgeBase/docs/ini-editing/typed-inis/asteroid_fields.md

 ### Cube

 The cube defines asteroids which are being spawned as static objects within this field in repeating patterns.
 This block can be omitted.

+The grid along which cubes are spawned is related to the global coordinate system.
+Cubes have an offset of half their cube size from the center point (meaning the inner corners of the central cubes touch each other at exactly 0 0 0).

 ```ini
 [Cube]